Since those early days, this aim has progressed even further and we now offer schools our Read to Dogs programme, which commenced some 10 years ago.

-Children are able to relax in the comfort of being with the dogs and volunteers which helps them to become more confident readers who are then able to participate more in school work.
+Read to DogsThe children find comfort from the dogs and are able to relax when they are with them and the volunteers, which helps them to become more confident readers who are then able to participate more in school work.
 Volunteers and teachers see amazing results.
-Not every dog can do this work, both dog and human volunteers are carefully assessed prior to becoming a Read to Dogs partner.
+Not every dog can do this work, and both dog and human volunteers are carefully assessed prior to becoming a Read to Dogs partner.

-The programme also works to safely break down barriers in cases where children are frightened of dogs by teaching canine body language and how to spot signs of discomfort from a dog.
-With the help of their teacher or qualified therapist, the programme has even assisted children overcome severe dog phobia.
+The Read to Dogs programme also works to safely break down barriers in cases where children are might be frightened of dogs, by teaching canine body language and how to spot signs of discomfort from a dog.
+With the help of their teacher or qualified therapist, the programme has even assisted some children with overcoming severe dog phobia.

-We are supported with our work by the Kennel Club “Bark & Read” Programme.
+We are supported with our work by The Kennel Club’s Bark & Read Programme.